 As of this writing, the Terms of Services are still being updated, so we will keep you in the loop.

-Each story is allowed up to seven tags that “will appear on your story's detail page, serve as search keywords, and have their own landing pages.”
+Each story is allowed up to seven tags that “appear on your story's detail page, serve as search keywords, and have their own landing pages.”

-Additionally, these tags will serve to enhance discoverability, allowing readers to find other stories with the same tag.
+Tags are a great way to sub-divide the genres and find specific types of stories that you're looking for.
+These tags serve to enhance discoverability, allowing readers to find other stories with the same tag.
 This transparency could be useful to authors.

-At launch, stories published in Kindle Vella will not be displayed on an author’s public author page.
+While not originally available at launch, stories published in Kindle Vella are now displayed on an author’s public author page in addition to the Kindle Vella store.

 The Benefits to Authors

 It is important for authors not to ignore Amazon when they decide to roll out a product like Kindle Vella.
-Between the market research Amazon has undoubtably done, combined with Amazon’s foothold in the publishing market, Vella stands to be a viable opportunity for many authors.
+Between the market research Amazon has undoubtably done, combined with Amazon’s foothold in the publishing market, Vella stands to be a viable opportunity for many authors, even if the rollout is slow.

 First, Vella offers authors a new way to reach readers.